Wentril/kubernetes_workshop/course.md

 The network policies (as shown above) depends on the CNI plugin.
 A policy is a simple rule  rules in the Kubernetes API, but its enforcement mechanism is handled by CNI plugin.

-Because of that there is (or need to be)always some CNI plugin installed in the cluster.
+Because of that, there is (or need to be)always some CNI plugin installed in the cluster.
 Some popular CNI plugins include:
 - **[Cilium](https://cilium.io/)**
 - **[Calico](https://www.tigera.io/project-calico/)**